 In addition, some polling participants may wish to be contacted directly on their door-step when a polling project is being carried out.
 Demographically these tend to be people who are more elderly, retired, and/or people from social groups D&E (lower working class, on benefits etc.) who are sometimes not comfortable with telephone polling, the ‘work’ of direct mailing their views, or using the Internet.

-Using a mix of all the above communication channels, ensures that any proposed Polling Projects will produce the highest possible accuracy in the results.
-Ensuring that the poll-project will fairly represent public opinion in the targeted sector, be that Northern Ireland, or an area sector eg Belfast, or an age-group, or socio-economic group sector.
+Although 99% of LucidTalk research is now carried out online, dependent on the project, LucidTalk can use one, or a mixture of all the above communication channels.
+This ensures that any proposed polling project produces the highest possible accuracy in the results, suited to the client requirements, and that the poll-project will fairly represent public opinion in the targeted sector, be that Northern Ireland, or an area sector e.g. Belfast, or an age-group, or socio-economic group sector.